 The best websites that we’ve made the list with are all well-designed and present the main idea of the organization.
-The text is well-written, and the content is up to date.
+The text is well-written, and the content is up-to-date.
 Check these website ideas to get inspired for your future work.

 PALS Autism Society is a special education non-profit organization in British Columbia focused on working with kids and adolescents with autism.
 The website is clean and engaging.
-It has all the necessary buttons that are noticeable due to its bright colours and clear CTAs.
-As soon as you enter the website, you see the organization’s goal, RTB, and success stories which are essential blocks for any non-profit organization.
+It has all the necessary buttons that are noticeable due to its bright colors and clear CTAs.
+As soon as you enter the website, you see the organization’s goal, RTB, and success stories, which are essential blocks for any non-profit organization.

-Invisible Children’s website has plenty of information about the organization that works across central Africa to end violent conflict.
-They list all the important sections one by one so each visitor can get all the necessary information without spending a lot of time searching for it.
+Invisible Children’s website has plenty of information about the organization that works across Central Africa to end violent conflict.
+They list all the important sections one by one, so each visitor can get all the necessary information without spending a lot of time searching for it.

 National Wildlife Federation is aimed at protecting America’s national resources and wildlife.
 They use high-quality photos to make you fall in love with nature and attract attention to their big idea.
 You can also find information about the animals they protect, as the website navigation is easy to understand and well-structured.

 Illinois Digital Educators Alliance is all about learning.
 The website is simple yet worth us bringing attention to it.
-Notice how they highlight different information with different colours, leaving the navigation black and white.
+Notice how they highlight different information with different colors, leaving the navigation black and white.
 It is simple, yet informative, and intuitive to use.

 Thorn is battling the world-spread issue of child trafficking and sexual exploitation.
 To work with a topic of this kind takes lots of strength, and this should be described thoroughly across the website.
 That’s why the website is minimalistic yet packed with convincing content like reports, their goal, their impact, education on the topic, and more.
 The design here is quite dynamic, which supports the content delicately.